List of NCAA Division I men's basketball tournament Final Four participants: Final Four appearances by State

-Final Fours with multiple schools from the same state
+Final Fours with multiple schools from the same State

-Eleven Final Fours have had two teams from the same state.
-North Carolina and Ohio both have three Final Fours with two teams, the most, and Kentucky is the only other state to do it more than once.
-Teams from the same state have played each other four times in a National Semifinal and teams from the same state have played each other twice in the National Championship, both times Cincinnati and Ohio State in 1960 and 1961.
+Eleven Final Fours have featured two teams from the same State.
+North Carolina and Ohio both have three Final Fours with two teams, and Kentucky is the only other State to more than once.
+Teams from the same State have played each other four times in a National Semifinal and twice in the National Championship, both times Cincinnati and Ohio State in 1961 and 1962.